 Battery Shelf - ready to install battery (not supplied)

 Note: Some items or systems depicted in photos at this time may not be the final version, or photos can show non standard items.
 Specifications may also be subject to change at any time.

 Warranty: There is a 5 year structural warranty for the hulls, beams, and folding system, and a ten year warranty against blistering.

 New Zealand designed and built boats have always been widely recognized as high quality premium craft, with a world wide reputation for craftsmanship, and numerous winning world racers have been built in NZ, including many America's Cup boats.

 With many deposits already in hand, all resources are currently being directed to manufacturing boats and increasing the production rate.
-Thus availability of boats for inspection or demonstration sails may be limited until 2017, when the first demonstration F-22s should become available in USA, UK and Australia.
+Thus availability of boats for inspection or demonstration sails may be limited at the present time.